ItKnowledgebases/CompTIA_CySA/README.md

   In every step—from risk assessment to incident investigation—thorough documentation ensures accountability and continuous improvement.
 - **Continuous Learning:**
   Cybersecurity is an ever-evolving field.
 Stay updated with the latest threats, mitigation strategies, and industry standards.
+- **REPEATED KEYWORDS**
+  - Shadow IT: people take it upon themselves to install software
 ---